 For some types of leak detection, effective testing may be difficult (e.g. when third party reporting is involved) but can still be effective.
 The evaluation should use a checklist that ensures that the evaluation is consistent and thorough.
-API RP 1162 provides a detailed description of evaluation and a checklist for Public Awareness Programs (i.e. third party reporting).
-This checklist may be modified to apply to similar evaluation of other methods.
+API RP 116218 provides a detailed description of evaluation and a checklist for Public Awareness Programs (i.e.